formfcw/directus-extension-flexible-editor/content/README.md

 ## Installation

-Since this is included in the Flexible Editor package, you can install it the same way.
+Since it is included in the Flexible Editor package, you can install it the same way.

 ```sh
 # Using npm